Openscapes/approach-guide/champions/pre-cohort-engage.md

 ## Selection and coordination

+Selection and coordination varies somewhat depending on the Cohort.
+Academic cohorts are most often nominated by faculty PI, so first email communications are with them and then team/lab/group members are added as a second step as teams confirm, and finally we write the cohort as a whole.
+Government cohorts are often selected within the agency with less focus on "team lead", and so email communications are sent out to the whole cohort from the start.
+Below are examples of the Academic cohort process, ending with the [Cohort Welcome](#cohort-welcome) email to the whole cohort - see there for examples for welcoming government groups as well.

 *We have example text for these that we will pull into a template Google Doc and link here* <!---TODO: https://docs.google.com/document/d/1LzSL-ZzX2VFDh1Av1_uuADiB4Jc1F5j2dM_mo3d1fyg/edit#--->

 ### Selection rubric

 We have a selection rubric and work with partners to select participating teams.
+Many groups have their own internal process however, and that's great.

 ### Email to confirm team leads

-We send an email to potential team leads with more details and ask them to reply cc'ing their teams and scheduling 1:1 intro calls.
+When teams have nominated themselves, we send an email to potential team leads with more details and ask them to reply cc'ing their teams and scheduling 1:1 intro calls.

 ::: {.callout-tip collapse="true"}
 ## Example email welcome to selected PIs